imarenco/node-api/README.md

 # Node-Api

-Node-Api is auto generator api, for use you only must set the models, also provide an easy middleware integrate to add services (auth, log, etc).
+Node-Api is an auto api generator, for use you only must set the models, also provide an easy middleware integrate to add services (auth, log, etc).

 ### Installation